asi-alliance/asi-chain-faucet/README.md

 **Backend Server** - A Rust-based REST API service built with Axum that handles token transfers, balance checks, and transaction status queries.
 The server integrates with ASI blockchain nodes through a forked F1r3fly node CLI, providing reliable interaction with the blockchain network.

-**Frontend Application** - A React-based web interface that allows users to request tokens by entering their REV address, check their current balance, and track the status of their token transfer transactions in real-time.
+**Frontend Application** - A React-based web interface that allows users to request tokens by entering their ASI address, check their current balance, and track the status of their token transfer transactions in real-time.

 ### Key Features

-- **Token Distribution**: Send a configured amount of test REV tokens to valid testnet addresses
+- **Token Distribution**: Send a configured amount of test ASI tokens to valid testnet addresses
 - **Balance Validation**: Automatically checks recipient balance before transfer to prevent exceeding the faucet limit
 - **Transaction Tracking**: Monitor the status of token transfers using deploy IDs
-- **Address Validation**: Validates REV address format before processing requests
+- **Address Validation**: Validates ASI address format before processing requests
 - **Multi-Node Support**: Load balances requests across multiple validator nodes for reliability
 - **CORS Enabled**: Full CORS support for cross-origin requests from the web interface